How to Set Page Permissions

 - Edit a Wiki Category: 1,000

 The main way to moderate what people post is to patrol the edits that they make to pages.
-Having more reputation means that there is a higher chance that edits you make will be instantly published, regardless of permission thresholds.
+Having more reputation means that there is a higher chance that the edits you make will be instantly published, regardless of permission thresholds.

 The problem is that these two goals—protecting high-quality existing content and encouraging community contributions—can be diametrically opposed.
 With the Page Permissions system, original authors of content can set a minimum reputation limit on pages they create.
 This is primarily in place to reduce vandalism or unwanted changes to page content.

 Every page has a Permissions section.
 Administrators determine how much user reputation is required to edit the page without the edits requiring acceptance through Patrol.
 If someone with low reputation (other than the page creator or a member of the creator's team) edits the page, then the edit is not immediately published.
-An administrator, author or user with enough reputation must accept the edits using Patrol before they go live.
+An administrator, author, or user with enough reputation must accept the edits using Patrol before they go live.

 How to Set Permissions